antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 We are also releasing ASP.NET Core 2.0 and Entity Framework Core 2.0.
 Read the [ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/08/14/announcing-asp-net-core-2-0/) and the [Entity Framework Core 2.0](https://blogs.msdn.microsoft.com/dotnet/) annoucements for details.
 You can also watch the [launch video on Channel 9](https://aka.ms/dotnetcore2launchvideo) to see many of the new features in action.

-The [.NET Standard 2.0 spec is complete](https://blogs.msdn.microsoft.com/dotnet/), finalized at the same time as .NET Core 2.0. .NET Standard is a key effort to improve code sharing and to make the the APIs available in each .NET implementation much more similar.
-The .NET Standard 2.0 more than doubles that set of APIs that you have available for your projects.
+The [.NET Standard 2.0 spec is complete](https://blogs.msdn.microsoft.com/dotnet/), finalized at the same time as [.NET Core 2.0](https://docs.microsoft.com/dotnet/api/?view=netcore-2.0). .NET Standard is a key effort to improve code sharing and to make the APIs available in each .NET implementation more consistent. [.NET Standard 2.0](https://docs.microsoft.com/dotnet/api/?view=netstandard-2.0) more than doubles that set of APIs that you have available for your projects.

 .NET Core 2.0 has been deployed to [Azure Web Apps](https://azure.microsoft.com/services/app-service/web/).
 It is available today in a small number of regions and will expand globally quickly.